Build a Custom Cash Flow Forecasting Tool for your Business

 To help with your cash flow forecasting, I have created a spreadsheet that you can use as a tool from month to month.
 Click here to download it.

-This cash flow forecasting tool assumes that you have a monthly budget for every line on your profit and loss statement.
-In addition, to be accurate, you will need to adjust your sales, margin, and expense forecasts based on recent trends.
-The cash flow template’s accounts should be adjusted to mirror your chart of accounts.
+This cash flow forecasting tool assumes you have a monthly budget for every line on your profit and loss statement.
+In addition, to be accurate, you must adjust your sales, margin, and expense forecasts based on recent trends.
+The cash flow template’s accounts should be templated to mirror your chart of accounts.

-In this spreadsheet, you will see rows for sales coming in as well as expenses to be paid.
+In this spreadsheet, you will see rows for sales and expenses to be paid.
 You can track these expenses and sources of income from month to month to see where adjustments should be made throughout the year.
-Feel free to add rows as necessary depending on your specific business needs.
+Depending on your business needs, please add rows as necessary.

-As a business owner, it’s not enough to rely on your profits to plan out your finances.
-Cash flow forecasting can give you an accurate view of your income and output for any given month.
-Over time, this information will allow you invaluable insight into the finances of your organization.
+As a business owner, it’s not enough to rely on its profits to plan your finances.
+Cash flow forecasting can give you an accurate view of your monthly income and output.
+Over time, this information will allow you invaluable insight into your organization’s finances.

-Creating a cash flow forecasting model is crucial for the long-term success of your business.
-If you’re lost, fill out my contact form.
-We’ll set up a complimentary video call to talk about building a cash flow forecasting tool for your business using my simple spreadsheet.
+Your organization’s cash flow forecasting model is crucial for its long-term success.
+If you need help, fill out my contact form.
+We’ll set up a complimentary call to discuss using my simple spreadsheet to build a cash flow forecasting tool for your business.

 Coach Dave